 Acupuncture has been known to have a multitude of benefits for the body.
 Many people who try it, even those who were originally skeptical, end up loving the effects of acupuncture.
 It’s been reporte…Read More

-Situation: Retrolisthesis refers to damage to the ligaments of the spine that cause a vertebrae to displace—or shift—backwards in relationship to the vertebrae above or below it.
+Situation: Retrolisthesis refers to damage to the ligaments of the spine that cause a vertebra to displace—or shift—backward in relationship to the vertebrae above or below it.
 This condition is most commonly seen in the lower back and looks like stair steps on an X-ray.
-A retrolisthesis can often produce back pain and other neurological discomforts such as tingling or pain to buttocks, thighs, legs and feet.
+A retrolisthesis can often produce back pain and other neurological discomforts such as tingling or pain to buttocks, thighs, legs, and feet.
 Often, the intervertebral disc is stretched and can contribute additional pain or other neurologic symptoms.
 A retrolisthesis is often misidentified by a radiologist or chiropractor as a subluxation.

 Causes: Retrolisthesis is often caused by repetitive trauma, an acute trauma such as a slip and fall, or a degenerative condition of the spine.